gruis/Yaram/README.md

 Each actor runs concurrently with other actors: it can be seen as a small independently running process.

-[Concurrency in Erlang & Scala: The Actor Model - Ruben Vermeersch"][1]
+["Concurrency in Erlang & Scala: The Actor Model - Ruben Vermeersch"][1]

 An actor is a computational entity that, in response to a message it receives, can concurrently: